Taxes in Canada

 General Information on Tax Returns

 A tax return is a statement of income and expenditures that is submitted to the Canada Revenue Agency once a year.
-All international students enrolled in Dalhousie are eligible to file tax returns.
+All international students enrolled in Dalhousie and living in Canada are eligible to file tax returns.
 This includes students who work part-time or during co-op work terms AND students who do not work.

 Benefits of a tax return